negoug/An-Android-Experiment---Hiding-your-Contacts-and-Call-Logs-by-toggling-the-USB-Debugging-Mode-/README.md

 #### Please be aware that I am not reliable if you were to brick your device while trying to attempt to try out this project.
 #### Please ensure that you understand the commands and actions that you have executed on your device before executing it.
+#### To understand more about Android, I recommend you to readup from Android System Development by Free Electrons from [here](http://free-electrons.com/doc/training/android/android-slides.pdf)